Oral & Maxillofacial Surgery

 Evidence Folder

 As part of the application candidates will have completed a self-assessment.
 A little later in the process candidates will be asked to provide evidence to support their self-assessment.
-Candidates will be asked to upload the documentation against each domain heading within a specifically designed on-line portal and will have from the 9th to the 16th of January 2024 to upload the documents.
-When the portal opens on the 16th January 2024 candidates will be emailed their log-in details for the system and from that point onwards you will have access to upload your documentation.
-Although the portal does not open until the 16th January 2024 we recommend collating the information as early as possible.
+Candidates will be asked to upload the documentation against each domain heading within a specifically designed on-line portal and will have from the 16th of August until the 21st of August 2024 to upload the documents.
+When the portal opens on the 16th of August 2024 candidates will be emailed their log-in details for the system and from that point onwards you will have access to upload your documentation.
+Although the portal does not open until the 16th we recommend collating the information as early as possible.

 Prior to the interviews the self-assessment scores along with the uploaded evidence will be reviewed by a panel of experienced recruiters.
 The score from the evidence review will contribute towards the overall interview score but will not demine suitability/appointability.